spenceleyyy/phri-eeg-journal/README.md

 4. **Pair trials windows** - allign first trigger as a "start" trigger and the following as a "stop" trigger so you have windows for the code to search for ERP triggers within. **This is NOT an essential componenet, but serves as a quality check of sorts.**

 5. **Find and append ERP events to a master trigger set** - based on the above coordinates, search for the ERP triggers in the robot data. **Ensure that you account for the table offset, found in the pHRI logs**
+   - While doing this, you must also add times that are readable by EEGLAB.
+In EEGLAB, time is stored in seconds relative to the start.

 -----------------------------------------------------------------------------------------------------------------------------------------------